Other Application Questions

 Q: What is required for application to the EPC master’s programs?

-A: All applicants to programs in the EPC department must submit a completed university application through CSU Mentor, as well as submit both parts of the departmental application completed, including the Web-based Application and the supplemental paper application packet.
+A: All applicants to programs in the EPC department must submit a completed university application through Cal State Apply, as well as submit both parts of the departmental application completed, including the Web-based Application and the supplemental paper application packet.

 Q: Do I have to submit both a paper and electronic application?